 - 1. What does it mean to be made in the image of God and to grow in His likeness? - 2.
 Why is it important for us to partake in Mysteries or Sacraments? - 3.
 What would you like to understand about Mysteries or Sacraments by the time this school year finishes? - 4.
 When partaking in Holy Communion, how does receiving His Body and Blood bring us closer to Him?

 Born Again

-- I can understand the need for baptism. - I can explain the Church's position on infant baptism. - I can explain the role of a Godparent. - I can identify parts of the Baptism service.
+- I can understand the need for baptism. - I can explain the Church's position on infant baptism. - I can identify parts of the Baptism service.

 The Need for Baptism